ys/bonjour/content/_index.md

 ---

 Bonjour, my name is Yannick.
+I am a documentary style photographer based in Finistère, France.

-I love to document the beautiful, seemingly ordinary details, to highlight the small gestures of daily life and more simply lives.
+I love documenting the beautiful, seemingly ordinary details, to highlight the small gestures of daily life and more simply lives as it happens.

 > The beauty of the world hides in the details of your lives.